mnot/I-D/json-home/draft.md

 implementations.

-In contrast, a "follow your nose" API advertises the resources available to clients using link relations {{RFC5988}} and the formats they support using internet media types {{RFC6838}}.
-A client can then decide -- at run time -- which resources to interact with based upon its capabilities (as described by link relations), and the server can safely add new resources and formats without disturbing clients that are not yet aware of them.
+In contrast, a "follow your nose" API advertises the resources available to clients using link relations {{RFC5988}} and the formats they support using internet media types {{RFC6838}} at run time.
+A client can then decide which resources to interact with "on the fly" based upon its capabilities (as described by link relations), and the server can safely add new resources and formats without disturbing clients that are not yet aware of them.

-As such, clients need to be able to discover this information quickly and efficiently use it to interact with the server.
+Clients need to be able to discover this information quickly and efficiently use it.
 Just as with a human-targeted "home page" for a site, we can create a "home document" for a HTTP API that describes it to non-browser clients.

 Of course, an HTTP API might use any format to do so; however, there are advantages to having a standard home document format.
-This specification suggests one for consideration, using t he JSON format {{RFC7159}}.
+This specification suggests one for consideration, using the JSON format {{RFC7159}}.

 ## Notational Conventions